 On 12 June 2018 in an Assembly held at Lake Manitoba First Nation, Anishinaabe Agowidiiwinan Governing Council (Chiefs Council) resolved that; Anishinaabe Agowidiiwinan would promote the formation of a collective Nation consisting of all First Nations with lands reserved in Treaty 2 Territory.
 This includes Local Nations who had entered into Treaty 1, 2, 4 and 5, but whose reserved lands today lie in Treaty 2 Territory. .
 In addition to the Anishinaabe First Nations, the collective would include Dakotas, Cree, Nakota and other cultures and languages.

 As part of the current Government of FNT2T our members are; Dauphin River, Ebb and Flow, Gambler, Keeseekoowenin (Riding Mountain/Dauphin Lake Band), Lake Manitoba (Dog Creek), Lake St Martin, Little Saskatchewan, O-Chi-Chak-Ko-Sipi (Crane River), Pinaymootang (Fairford), Skownan (Waterhen) and Tootinaowaziibeeng (Valley River).

-In addition to the Anishinaabe, First Nations with a common culture, language and history in Treaty 2 Territory will be supported by the Nation in programs of their own collective.
+In addition to the Anishinaabe, local Nations with a common culture, language and history in Treaty 2 Territory will be supported by the Nation in programs of their own collective.

-That is the process in which Anishinaabe Agowidiiwinan is engaged and looks forward to working with all other First Nations with reserves in Treaty 2 Territory in the formation of a collective of those individual self-governing First Nations, and for that collective to be “the nation” involved in a “Nation-to-Nation Relationship with Canada.
+That is the process in which Anishinaabe Agowidiiwinan is engaged and looks forward to working with all other local Nations with reserves in Treaty 2 Territory in the formation of a collective of those individual self-governing First Nations, and for that collective to be “the nation” involved in a “Government-to-Government Relationship with Canada.
 This is their sincere wish, and their sincere invitation.